-- Click on the Use as Default Texture Palette 📇 button. - Open the Brush menu 🗐 and select Use as Default Texture Palette.
+- 6. Do one of the following: - Click on the Use as Default Texture Palette $\stackrel{r}{\Box}$ button. - Open the Brush menu 🗐 and select Use as Default Texture Palette.

 From now on, new scenes created in Harmony will have the selected pencil texture palette as their default pencil texture palette.